AppleWOA/apple_silicon_platforms_mu/README.md

 ### Status

-Very work in progress, currently fixing a bug where SEC phase will data abort due to memory allocation occurring in regions with carveouts.
+Very work in progress, currently fixing a bug where DXE Core gets stuck in a 4 function loop.

 M1v2 and M2 - awaiting a successful boot to DXE Core on M1 before implementing these (in particular, M1v2 requires many addresses to be changed given the increased address space.)